-- Accounts with less than 50K followers see their average engagement rates come in above the median brand at 4.1%.
+- Accounts with fewer than 50K followers see their average engagement rates come in above the median brand at 5.7%.

-- The largest accounts, those with more than 1 million followers, see their per-video average engagement per follower come in just under 2%.
+- The largest accounts, those with more than 1 million followers, see their per-video average engagement per follower come in at roughly 2.5%.

 There are multiple factors that drive engagement rate, including average video reach and content quality.
-As we saw in the previous section, larger accounts tend to earn fewer views per follower, on average, and that lower reach will contribute to lower engagement rates by follower.
+As we saw in the previous section, larger accounts tend to earn fewer views per follower on average.

 Engagement Rate by Follower: Industries